The pancreas is a long, flat, pear-shaped organ located behind the stomach. It makes digestive enzymes and hormones, including insulin.

 In most cases, acute pancreatitis isn't severe and can be treated.
 Treatment includes:

 Generally, acute pancreatitis treatment requires hospitalization.
 Fluid and nutritional support can be administered by IV while your pancreas heals.
 During this time, you will be unable to eat or drink.
+Supplemental oxygen may also be given.

 If you have severe pancreatitis, you may need a nasogastric tube.
 A long, thin tube is threaded through your nose and into your stomach for feeding.